a-n-rose/language-classifier/README.md

 2) Structure the speech files so that in your cwd all the English (or whatever language files) are located in a subdirectory called 'English' and German files in a 'German' subdirectory.
 The name of each subdirectory will be used as the categorical label for the speech files within them.
 (It doesn't matter if the wave/zip files are in additional subdirectories within the language (i.e. 'English', 'German') folder, just as long as they are within their corresponding language directory.)

 Note: when extracting MFCCs, this script expects a one-to-one ratio of speaker and wavefile/tgzfile.
 It assigns each wavefile and tgzfile to either the train, validate, or test data sets.
 This is to avoid mixing a speaker's data between groups.
-While this might not work 100%, it would at least help avoid too much mixing (something I plan on comparing down-the-line).
+While this might not work 100%, it would at least help avoiding too much mixing (something I plan on comparing down-the-line).
 If this doesn't work with your data, ignore the column 'dataset'.
 Another way you could create train, validate, and test datasets is to create them as subdirectories of the cwd (i.e. 'English_train', 'English_test') and place the corresponding audio files into those subdirectories.

-3) *Before* running the script 'speech2mfcc_w_wo_noise_wav_tgz.py':
+3) *Before* running the script 'speech2mfcc_w_wo_noise_wav_tgz.py' (see folder 'extract_mfcc'):
 * Check the global variables, i.e. database name, the noise group label, etc.
 * If you want to apply noise, have a noise wavefile in the cwd and input that into the script
 * Depending on how the script is set up, it expects a background noise wavefile to apply background noise to the training data.
 For now it just uses one file from the cwd and pulls random snippets of the noise to apply to the speech data.